CQCL/hugr/specification/hugr.md

 (non-hierarchical) port-graphs.

 It can be applied separately to each DSG within the HUGR, matching the various node types within it.
-Starting from the root module, we can recurse down to other DSGs within the HUGR.
+Starting from the root node, we can recurse down to other DSGs within the HUGR.

 It should also be possible to specify a particular DSG on which to run